Civilian Observer Program

 - Must not have been suspended from the program at any time.

-Failure to comply with these rules and regulations will result in the Observer’s removal from the patrol vehicle and all further requests to participate in the Program will be denied.
+Failure to comply with these rules and regulations will result in the Observer’s removal from the Patrol vehicle and all further requests to participate in the Ride Along Program will be denied.

 - No Involvement in Enforcement: Observers shall not become involved in any law enforcement situation unless they are directed to do so by the officer.
 Observers will comply with the officer’s instructions at all times to ensure the safety of the observer, the officer and others.

-- Boat Patrol Ride Along: All Observers requesting to ride with a boat patrol officer must be able to swim and must wear a U.S. Coast Guard approved personal flotation device which will be provided by the Department.
+- Boat Patrol Ride Along: All observers requesting to ride with a Boat Patrol Officer must be able to swim and must wear a U.S. Coast Guard approved personal flotation device which will be provided by the Sheriff's Office.

 - Scheduling Rides/Check-in: All ride-alongs must be scheduled with the Patrol Shift Supervisor at least 48 hours in advance of the ride.
-Observers should be at the Office at least 15 minutes prior to the scheduled ride-along time.
-Observers who elect to ride with a boating officer/an officer in an outlying area should be at the outlying sub-station at least 15 minutes prior to the ride-along time.
+Observers should be at the Sheriff's Office at least 15 minutes prior to the scheduled ride along time.
+Observers who elect to ride with a Boating Officer or an officer in an outlying area should be at the outlying sub-station at least 15 minutes prior to the ride along time.

 - Limited Number of Observation Rides: Observers are limited to six (6) observation rides during a twelve (12) month period, not to exceed two (2) rides per month.